 Final averages are rounded to the nearest tenth of a percent and assigned letter grades in the standard way: 90.0%+ A, 80.0%–89.9% B, 70.0%–79.9% C, 60.0%–69.9% D, 0.0–59.9% F.

 Students with disabilities who need reasonable accommodation should provide verification of their disability to Disabled Student Program and Services (DSP&S), which is located in E1-106.
 Appointments can be made by calling (323) 265-8787.
 A letter from DSP&S outlining accommodations should be given to the instructor.
 If a student with a disability feels that accommodations offered are inappropriate or insufficient, (s)he should seek the assistance of the DSP&S Coordinator and/or the Vice President of Student Services.

 You are required to attend all lectures and labs.
 Absences are excused only if documentation is provided and verified by the instructor.
 If you have an excused absence, it is your responsibility to arrange a time to make up missed work.
 Late work is never accepted without a legitimate excuse.

 After completing this course you should be able to

-The official course learning outcomes this semester are
+The official CLOs for this course are